Sir Roger Kynaston

-Sir Roger Kynaston of Myddle and Hordley (ca. 1433 – 1495) was a Knight of the Realm and English nobleman.
+Sir Roger Kynaston of Myddle and Hordley (ca. 1433 – 1495) was a Knight of the Realm and Anglo-Welsh nobleman.
 He was a member of the Kynaston family, of North Shropshire and the Welsh Marches.

 Early life

 Kynaston was the son of Griffin Kynaston (c.
 1402), who was the Seneschal of Ellesmere, Shropshire and Margaret Jane Hoord (c.
 1423), daughter of John Hoord of Hordley.
 He was the direct descendant of Gruffydd Fychan ap Iorwerth, the first to hold the surname "Kynaston" and therefore of Bleddyn ap Cynfyn, the last Prince of Powys, of the House of Mathrafal.

 Marriages and children

 In 1450 on his marriage to his first wife, Elizabeth Cobham (died 1453), he gained the seat of Myddle Castle, Shropshire, as a dowry.
 He and Elizabeth had one son, Thomas Kynaston (1453–1513), who married Maria Corbett.
 Thomas became High Sheriff of Shropshire in 1508.

 After the death of his first wife he married, in 1465, Elizabeth Grey (c.
 1440 – 1501), daughter of Henry Grey, 2nd Earl of Tankerville and Antigone Plantagenet, granddaughter of Henry IV of England.
 They had the following children: